bsun0802/machine-learning/README.md

 cross-validation, tuning parameters, etc. Run `main.ipynb`

 ### The sub-directories are well-konwn dataset and problems in machine learning field.
-Of my practice on solving those problems with *scikit-learn* :shipit:.
+My practice on solving those problems with *scikit-learn* :shipit:.